Pluto

 Recent testing by health authorities uncovered something concerning.

-Some products marketed as "nootropic mushroom gummies" contained substances that weren't listed on their labels—including psilocybin, psilocin, kratom, and ephedrine.
+Some products marketed as "nootropic mushroom gummies" contained substances that weren't listed on their labels, including psilocybin, psilocin, kratom, and ephedrine.

-This isn't about rare contamination.
-It represents a verification gap where what's printed on the package doesn't match what's actually inside the bottle.
+This isn't about rare contamination; it represents a verification gap where what's printed on the package doesn't match what's actually inside the bottle.

 Standard workplace drug panels don't typically screen for most nootropic ingredients.